thsmi/sieve/CONTRIBUTING.md

   report.
 What did you expect to happen?
 What happened instead?
 If possible describe the exact steps how to reproduce the issue.

+* Do not spam or troll issues and bug reports.
+I don not accept bugspam, it is considered the worst thing you can do with an open source project.
+It slows down development.
+Any bug spam will be deleted without notice and the spamming user will be blocked.

 ## Contributing translations via crowdin.net